swiftxml/Roadmap/README.md

 ## Known problems

-- Pipeline: A first compilation (or after `swift package clean`) gives warning about missing dependencies (but the compiles just fine).
+- Pipeline: A first compilation (or after `swift package clean`) gives warnings about missing dependencies (but then compiles just fine).

 ## Additions

-- A validation package.
+- A validation package (presumingly for W3C schemas).

 ## Breaking changes